 Their latest contribution takes a look at the emerging artistic European Hypermedia scene.
 Rheingold, who is one of the first renowned authors to concentrate his entire writing on the Internet, has established "Brainstorms" as an exciting new platform for the world wide hypermedia scene and marks out new directions for electronic publishing.
 "The Aesthetics of Techno" in turn marked the beginning of Danner´s & Rose´s career as virtual journalists: from now on they will work as European correspondents for the "Brainstorms"-column "Digital Zeitgeist".
 Every two months they report on what is hot (and what is not) in the European multimedia-scene.
 Check it out! www.well.com/user/hlr/jam/gunafa/gunafa.html

-When we had started with the STR-homepage in February 95, we had travelled to California as part of working on it.
-Our server, the WELL, was there.
+After we had started with the STR-homepage in February 95, we travelled to California as part of working on it.
+Our server, the WELL, was located there.
 We exchanged experiences with their WEB office, headed by 2 smart women, Cynsa Bonorris & Anna Couey.
 We met Howard Rheingold and John "Tex" Coate again, even stayed at their homes for some time.
-And, we had the pleasure to be invited by Timothy Leary to stay at his house for several days once more in L.A., as well as we met Terence McKenna in Big Sur.
+And, we had the pleasure to be invited by Timothy Leary to stay at his house for several days in L.A. once more, as well as meeting Terence McKenna in Big Sur.

 Back in Frankfurt, we soon started the first jam sessions.
-It was, IOHO, a big step in online working, cause it meant cooperating on 1 document, dislocated.
+It was, IOHO, a big step in online working, because it meant cooperating on 1 document, dislocated.